fijal/jitpy/doc/index.rst

 Installing
 ==========

+You can install jitpy using ``pip install jitpy`` in your CPython installation.

-jitpy requires a new PyPy (newer than 2nd of Dec 2014), which can be e.g. downloaded from PyPy `nightlies`_.
-Otherwise it can be installed via ``pip install jitpy``.
+You also need to download and unpack a very recent PyPy (newer than 2nd of Dec 2014), which can be e.g.  downloaded from PyPy `nightlies`_.

 Using jitpy
 ===========

-jitpy is not magic - what it does it moves code across the boundary between two different Python implementations.
+jitpy is not magic - what it does is to move code across the boundary between the two different Python implementations.
 It means that while PyPy and CPython don't share any data, you can pass ``ints``, ``floats``, ``strings`` and ``numpy arrays`` without copying, since it's done in-process.
-It's also faster compared to out-of-process solutions.
-However, one needs to remember that the namespaces are separate and all the functions and classes won't be magically visible from the other side.
+It's also faster compared to out-of-process solutions, like ``multiprocessing``.
+However, one needs to remember that the global state and the namespaces of the two interpreters are separate, which means that the functions and classes declared on CPython won't be automatically available in PyPy, and viceversa.
+Moreover, if you import the same module in both interpreters, the module will be actually imported twice, which can make a difference in case of modules which have side-effects when imported.

 The API looks like this:

 * ``jitpy.setup(pypy_home)`` - has to be called before anything in order to point to the correct PyPy build directory. ``pypy_home`` points to the